Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

-The polynomial vector field has a pole of order $k-1$ at infinity (a regular point if $k=1$) and $2k$ \emph{separatrices}, alternately ingoing and outgoing, i.e.\ trajectories that tend to $\infty$ in finite positive or negative time, with asymptotical directions $\arg{z}= \frac{2\pi j}{k}$ for $j=0, \dots, 2k-1$.
+The polynomial vector field has a pole of order $k-1$ at infinity (a regular point if $k=1$) and $2k$ \emph{separatrices}, alternately ingoing and outgoing,\footnote{It may happen that some outgoing separatrices are joined to some ingoing ones, i.e.\ they form a homoclinic loop.} i.e.\ trajectories that tend to $\infty$ in finite positive or negative time, with asymptotical directions $\arg{z}= \frac{2\pi j}{k}$ for $j=0, \dots, 2k-1$.
 The family is invariant under

 and under

 Note that in the particular case when $k$ is odd, \eqref{sym_rotation} yields that the family is invariant under

 For nonzero $\eps$, using the rescaling